-The kid-friendly guide to Singapore travel: everything you need to know to keep the family busy and having fun for 12 hours in the Lion City
+Essential Singapore travel with kids: everything you need to know to keep the family busy and having fun for 12 hours in the Lion City

 Singapore is fondly referred to as the Little Red Dot given that is how this city-state of 660 square kilometers is depicted on many maps of the world.
 Singapore is a high-income economy which has seen a lot of development in recent years and it’s unique offerings of trendy innovative restaurants, cheap Michelin starred Hawker fare, kid-friendly free parks, affordable convenient transport and colourful culture make Singapore somewhere you should add to your bucket list.
-With Changi Airport being one of the best airports in the world, even if you are just transiting through Singapore there’s plenty you can fit in to just 12 hours (though you’ll wish you’d stayed for more!).
+With Changi Airport being one of the best airports in the world (especially now that Jewel, Canopy with its Mirror Mazes, sky-high bouncing nets and family cinema is open) even if you are just transiting through Singapore there’s plenty you can fit in to just 12 hours (though you’ll wish you’d stayed for more!).

 And if you already live here but find yourself inevitably hosting friends, consider this your itinerary sorted, mama!